stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 4. Retrieve the required work queues.

-For our demo we need to choose a device that supports presentation so the _desktop_ library will be extended to create a window and a Vulkan rendering surface.
-We _could_ use Vulkan extensions to implement the surface from the ground up but it makes sense to take advantage of the platform-independant implementation.
-The disadvantage of this approach is that the logic becomes a little convoluted as the surface and Vulkan components are slightly inter-dependant, but this seems an acceptable trade-off.
+The demo requires a device that supports presentation so the _desktop_ library will be extended to create a window and Vulkan rendering surface.

 ---